About Painting Medium

 The various painting mediums have qualities or characteristics of their own, which they give to the paint they are mixed with.

-The qualities are usually in the form of - thinning the paint; softening the paint; levelling out the brush strokes; making a glaze; giving a gloss finish or combinations thereof.
+The qualities are usually in the form of - thinning the paint; softening the paint; levelling out the brush strokes; making it a glaze; speeding the drying; thicken the paint; slow the drying; giving it a gloss finish or combinations thereof.
+Therefore many different qualities are given to the paint by the painting medium.

 Painting mediums are often made up of three components, but it can be more or less, these are - a solvent, oil and a varnish.